 South West Surrey Domestic Abuse Outreach Service will store personal information provided by you on a secure, externally hosted case management system.
 We take appropriate operational and security measures to keep your information secure and require similar operational and security measures from our external service providers.

 Generally we will not share your personal information with anyone, including other organisations involved in domestic abuse services, without your explicit consent.
 In exceptional circumstances where we need to share your personal information and are unable to ask for your consent, we will make sure that we have a legal basis for that sharing and we will not share any more personal information that is strictly necessary.
-As such South West Surrey Domestic Abuse Outreach Service is a signatory to the Surrey Multi-Agency Information Sharing Protocol (MAISP), which lays out an agreed set of principles about sharing personal or confidential information.
+South West Surrey Domestic Abuse Outreach Service is a signatory to the Surrey Multi-Agency Information Sharing Protocol (MAISP), which lays out an agreed set of principles about sharing personal or confidential information.

 Sometimes our funders or sponsors ask us to share statistics and example case studies to demonstrate how we are meeting our aims and goals as a charity, or as a funding requirement.
 Information supplied in response to these requests will always be aggregated and/or anonymised.